cr1deg0/Survey_app/README.md

 - Sign up/ Sign in to the website
 - Create their own surveys adding as many questions and answers as required
-- Generate a page with the survey and share the link to the survey
+- Generate a page with the survey and share the link to the survey for other people to answer the questions
 - Analyse surveys results.
 See what percentage and total number of people answered each question

 # App design